Onur Temel banner

 How Onur Temel runs games

 As a GM, I enjoy games where we create a narrative together with the people at my table, considering plot hooks and the overall narrative of the story we are telling.
-I do my best to craft a world and a story that will give your player characters individual reasons to participate in rather than feeling like you are being dragged along an adventure that has nothing to do with you.
-I put more emphasis on the narrative experience; where we watch the player characters develop - for better or for worse, that's up to you - and following their journey.
-I try to make the world as sandboxy as possible, but I enjoy a tighter style of story telling, because that's what these games are about for me; telling a good, entertaining story with its up and down moments, and hopefully leaving the table feeling satisfied.
+I do my best to craft a world and a story that will give your player characters individual reasons to participate rather than feeling like you are being dragged along an adventure that has nothing to do with you, and help you establish bonds between your characters before the campaign starts to explain why you are all together.
+I put more emphasis on the narrative experience; where we are part of the player characters' journey as they develop - for better or for worse.
+I try to make the world as sandboxy as possible, but I enjoy a tighter style of story telling, because that's what these games are about for me; telling a good, entertaining story with its up and down moments, with a takeaway and hopefully leaving the table feeling satisfied.
 I tend to roleplay and do my best to make all of my NPCs sound unique enough that you can tell who you are talking to without needing a mention of a name, and I do detailed yet brief depictions of the environments to provide as much as immersion as possible.
-I balance my games with enough combat, roleplay and exploration so the players can have all aspects of the game.
-I'm a lenient storyteller, and don't mind it when my players decide to take alternate routes or come up with wacky yet creative solutions to the challenges I present them with.
+I balance my games with enough combat, roleplay, mystery and exploration so that you may experience all aspects of the game we play.
+I'm a lenient GM, and don't mind it when my players decide to take alternate routes or come up with wacky yet creative solutions to the challenges I present them with.
 Like I mentioned - rule of cool trumps.
 At the end of the day, as much as we're telling stories, we are also playing a game to have fun and that is the experience that I leave my players with.
 Whichever setting we play in, the world is yours to explore and change it however you wish - so long as you remember that the world will react and you will meet with the narrative impacts of your choices.

 Featured Prompts